Cannabis in Italy: State-produced medical cannabis

 The state-run production and distribution of medical cannabis is the result of a collaboration between the Ministries of Health and Defence, as well as other entities including the MAF; the Regions; the Italian Medicines Agency; the Superior Institute of Health; and qualified experts.
-The operation is overseen by the Defence Industries Agency, which is the arm of the Ministry of Defence that handles the commercialization of the State's defense enterprises, while its aim is to ensure the availability of the raw material; guarantee the safe preparation and use of cannabis-based medicine; prevent the use of unauthorized, illegal, or counterfeit products; and make therapies affordable by reducing the cost of cannabis.
+The operation is overseen by the Defence Industries Agency, which is the arm of the Ministry of Defence that handles the commercialization of the state's defense enterprises, while its aim is to ensure the availability of the raw material; guarantee the safe preparation and use of cannabis-based medicine; prevent the use of unauthorized, illegal, or counterfeit products; and make therapies affordable by reducing the cost of cannabis.
 In particular, the final price of the product being sold to pharmacies by the military facility, which is just based on the estimated production costs, is equal to €6.88 (7.39 US$) per gram, not including the VAT.
-The military facility currently produces two registered types of cannabis-based ingredients, which are then distributed to pharmacies in a minced form to be used in their formulations.
+The military facility produces two registered types of cannabis-based ingredients, which are then distributed to pharmacies in a minced form to be used in their formulations.

 The first product is Cannabis FM2 (a.k.a.
 Farmaceutico Militare 2, i.e. Military Pharmaceutical 2), which is similar to the Bediol strain; consists of unfertilized, dried, and milled female inflorescences; and has been available to the Regions since 14 December 2016.
 The THC content of Cannabis FM2 (i.e. between 5% and 8%) is lower than the levels commonly found in similar drugs sold in the black market, or even in those legally imported from the Netherlands, while its CBD content (i.e. between 7.5% and 12%) is comparatively higher due to its more useful anti-inflammatory properties.
 There are also minimal contents of cannabigerol, cannabichromene, and tetrahydrocannabivarin, for a total percentage of less than 1%.
 Since July 2018, Cannabis FM1, which is similar to the Bedrocan variety, has also been available to the Regions, and it shows a considerably higher THC content (i.e. between 13% and 20%), as well as a considerably lower CBD content (i.e. less than 1%).
 The higher THC content makes Cannabis FM1 more suitable to mitigate the symptoms of conditions like multiple sclerosis.
 In 2023, the facility is also aiming to produce cannabis-infused olive oil, which patients can take in drop forms.